 - Take the plantains out of the water and mash them with a fork until they are very smooth.

-- Add olive oil or butter and mix.
+- Add olive oil and mix.

 - Heat a tablespoon of oil in pan.